seclab-ucr/UBITect/README.md

 * The code should be compiled with the built LLVM
 * We use the github repo and the wrapper to compile the kernel code
 * Please follow the compilation instructions in https://github.com/YizhuoZhai/lll-414.git to get the bitcode files
+* After compilation, run the getbclist.py to get bitcode.list